omkarcloud/botasaurus/README.md

 ---

-## Sign Up Bots

-Sometimes, data is hidden behind an authentication wall, requiring you to sign up via email or Google to access it.
-Sign-up automation is designed for this use case; it assists in downloading reports, scraping account usage history, and more.

-Please note that it is important to use this functionality ethically and only for legitimate purposes.
-You can learn about it [here](https://www.omkar.cloud/botasaurus/docs/sign-up-features/)

----

 ### How to Run Botasaurus in Docker?

 To run Botasaurus in Docker, use the Botasaurus Starter Template, which includes the necessary Dockerfile and Docker Compose configurations: